 Agile project management techniques are best applied to projects in which significant change is expected due to the inability to fully define product requirements up front, the use of new or unstable technology, or an unknown approach (such as in R&D projects).
-While agile techniques are not suited to every project, they can be adapted to benefit a wide range of projects, organizations and industries.
+While agile approaches are not suited to every project, they can be utilized to benefit a wide range of projects, organizations and industries.

 To be eligible for the PMI-ACP Agile certification, participants must meet the following criteria: